philippe44/AirConnect/README.md

 	```

 3. For Windows, install the Microsoft VC++ redistributable found [here](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170)
-	You will also need to grab the 2 dlls files and put them in the same directory as the exe file https://github.com/philippe44/AirConnect/blob/master/bin/libcrypto-1_1.dll  https://github.com/philippe44/AirConnect/blob/master/bin/libssl-1_1.dll
+	You will also need to grab the 2 dlls files and put them in the same directory as the exe file

 4. Store the \<executable\> (e.g. `airupnp-linux-aarch64`) in any directory.

-4. On non-Windows machines, open a terminal and change directories to where the executable is stored and run `chmod +x <executable>`.
-(Example: `chmod +x airupnp-macos`).
-Note that if you choose to download the whole repository (instead of individual files) from you web browser and then unzip it, then in the bin/ sub-directory, file permissions should be already set.
+4. On non-Windows machines, open a terminal and change directories to where the executable is stored and run `chmod +x <executable>` (Example: `chmod +x airupnp-macos`).
+File permissions might need to be set.

 5. Don't use firewall or set ports using options below and open them.
 	- Port 5353 (UDP) is needed to listen to mDNS messages